passlock-dev/passkeys/.github/README.md

 ### Verify the passkey (backend)

 Exactly the same as for registration.
-Exchange the token for a `Principal` and use the `subject.id` to lookup your own user entity.
+Exchange the token for a `Principal` and use the `user.id` to lookup your own user entity.

 ## Next steps